How to Choose the Best Wooden Serving Tray Wood

 The Janka hardness rating measures a wood's resistance to dents and wear, which is important for the longevity and durability of a serving tray.

-Woods with a Janka rating between 1,000 and 2,000, such as cherry (995) and walnut (1,010), strike a balance between hardness and workability.
+Woods with a Janka rating between 1,000 and 2,000,check out our walnut serving trays with perfect hardness for cafe and hotel use, such as cherry (995) and walnut (1,010), strike a balance between hardness and workability.
 They are durable enough to resist scratches and dents but not so hard that they become difficult to work with.

 The porosity of wood affects its ability to resist moisture and stains, which is crucial for maintaining a clean and hygienic serving tray.